Search-optimized content preview

 Newly finished wood floors do not reach their final look overnight.
 During the curing period, small visual changes are normal and usually temporary.

-If you know what to expect, you can avoid unnecessary stress and give the finish time to settle correctly.
+If you know what to expect, you can avoid unnecessary stress, protect the finish, and give the floor time to settle correctly.

 What is normal while floors cure?